jclouds/legacy-jclouds/documentation/devguides/contributing-to-documentation.md

 More about the site:

-As indicated above, the site is built using [github pages](http://pages.github.com/) - which is built using Jekyll[2], a static site generator written ruby.
-Jekyll.
+As indicated above, the site is built using [github pages](http://pages.github.com/) which uses [Jekyll](https://github.com/mojombo/jekyll/), a static site generator written in Ruby, under the covers.
+To preview any changes you make, install Jekyll (from [here](https://github.com/mojombo/jekyll/wiki/install), with Pygments too) then run `jekyll -pygments --safe --server` and open [localhost:4000](http://localhost:4000) in the browser.

 The site structure is pretty simple as you can see in the [source of this site](https://github.com/jclouds/jclouds.github.com).
 The *_layouts* folder contains the docs.html file which is used as the layout - containing main column and the sidebar.
 The sidebar is an *include* which is inside the *_includes folder*.

-`(Due a bug the sidebar can't be a markdown file, but this will be changed as soon as the bug is fixed).`
+(Due a bug the sidebar can't be a markdown file, but this will be changed as soon as the bug is fixed.
+Also when running in the jekyll server, links without the .html are not resolved, and you'll have to manually append `.html` to some links; this runs fine on the server, so don't worry about it; however if you know a better way please let us know!)

 Each folder under the documentation contains an *index.markdown* that will list all the pages that belong to this "section".
 You can even edit the pages directly on github if you don't want to